FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

 !!! abstract "Assignement 2.7"
-    Instantiate a `SCFOutputs` section.
-We are going to store a self-consistently calculated `FermiLevel`, whose steps where `[1, 1.5, 2, 2.1, 2.101]` in eV.
-Also add the references to the section `ModelMethod` done in Assignement 2.3 and the section `ModelSystem` done in Assignement 2.6.
-For the self-consistently calculated `FermiLevel` section, add the reference to the section `SelfConsistency` done in Assignement 2.4.
+    Instantiate an `SCFOutputs` section.
+We are going to store a self-consistently calculated `FermiLevel`, whose values at each step are `[1, 1.5, 2, 2.1, 2.101]` in eV.
+Add the appropiate references to the `ModelMethod` and `ModelSystem` sections created in Assignement 2.3 and Assignement 2.6, respectively.
+For the self-consistently calculated `FermiLevel` section, add the reference to the section `SelfConsistency` created in Assignement 2.4.

     Check if the `FermiLevel` is self-consistently converged or not by using a class method from `SCFOutputs`.
 What happens if the `SelfConsistency.threshold_change` is now `1e-24`?